cf-toolsuite/cf-butler/README.md

 At a minimum you should supply values for the following keys

 * `cf.apiHost` - a Pivotal Application Service API endpoint
-* `token.provider` - Authorization token provider, options are: `userpass` or `sso`
+* `token.provider` - Pivotal Application Service authorization token provider, options are: `userpass` or `sso`
+* `pivnet.apiToken` - a Pivotal Network legacy API Token, visit your [profile](https://network.pivotal.io/users/dashboard/edit-profile)

-Based on choice the authorization token provider
+Based on choice of the authorization token provider

 #### Username and password